coranmelia/discover/README.md

 # MHCI Responsive Website

-This project maintains the progress report of MHCI Discover Team.
+This project hosts a responsive website of MHCI Discover Team.
 See the website at [http://coranmelia.github.io/discover](http://coranmelia.github.io/discover)

 To use this template: